chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 This feature is particularly useful when you want to optimize media files for Telegram or re-upload them to another account while ensuring they appear properly in the Media tab.

-### Duplicate Detection for Direct Media

-Similar to compressed archives, the script now implements duplicate detection for direct media uploads:

-- The script checks if a media file with the same name and exact size has been previously processed
-- If a match is found, the script skips downloading and uploading the file entirely
-- This saves bandwidth and processing time for identical media files
-- The duplicate detection uses SHA256 hashing for definitive verification after download

 ### Video Quality and Thumbnail Fixes

 The script now ensures videos have proper thumbnails and durations displayed in Telegram by: